VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Analysis and Discussion

-We employ a two-stage learning paradigm that falicitate the decoupling and utilization of meta-knowledge to decouple query-driven human-agent-GUI interaction capabilities at the knowledge level.
-Intuitively, we can also perform agent-level decoupling by separately fine-tuning two OS agents to construct a dual-agent system—one agent specializes in determining scenario types and posing queries, while the other focuses on generating actions.
+We employ a three-stage learning paradigm to decouple human-agent-GUI interaction capabilities at the knowledge level.
+Intuitively, we can also perform agent-level decoupling by separately fine-tuning two OS agents—one agent specializes in determining scenario types and posing queries, while the other focuses on generating actions.

 As shown in Table~\ref{tab:single_or_dual}, we observe that the dual-agent system does not yield significant improvements compared to the single agent.
-This is because there exists inherent logical connections among scenario type determination, query posing, and action generation.
-The single agent can implicitly learn these connections, and as a result, it even outperforms the dual-agent system at the 32B parameter scale.
+This is because there exist inherent logical connections among scenario type determination, query posing, and action generation.
+And the single agent can implicitly learn these connections.
+Moreover, the dual-agent system requires greater memory overhead and more computational resources for both training and inference.
+So agent-level decoupling is unnecessary for our task setting.